fuzzylabs/evidently-monitoring-pattern/README.md

 Within the repo, you will find:

 * [`data`](data): contains two scripts.
-Running the `get_data.py` will automatically download a house sale prices dataset from Kaggle for model training and data monitoring (drift monitoring); the dataset is saved to this directory.
+Running the `get_data.py` will automatically download a Kaggle house sale prices dataset for model training and data monitoring (drift monitoring); the dataset is saved to this directory.
 The `generate_dataset_for_demo.py` script will split the house sale prices dataset into a production and a reference dataset which will be saved to a new directory named `datasets`.
+NOTE: The Kaggle dataset has been uploaded to Google Drive for easy access.
 * [`pipeline`](pipeline): a model training script which will use the reference data to create and train a Random Forest Regressor model.
 * [`inference_server`](model_server): a model server that exposes our house price model through a REST API.
 * [`monitoring_server`](monitoring_server): an Evidently model monitoring service which collects inputs and predictions from the model and computes metrics such as data drift.